komlanAtitey/MIBCOVIS/README.md

 ## MIBCOVIS: Multivariate Interpretable Benchmarking and COmputational framework for optimal Visualization and Interpretability of high-dimensional stochastic data without ground truth.

+**MIBCOVIS formulates a unified computational benchmarking framework for optimizing and benchmarking data reduction methods for dynamic or spatial visualization and interpretation that capture variability at multiscale and multivariate levels, including identifying moderators contributing to optimal dynamic or spatial visualization and interpretability (ODSVI).**

 **MIBCOVIS uses a multivariate metric to assess five features characterizing the interpretability of projection in terms of fidelity of a good coverage, uniform spread of the projected data, preserving structure of the original dataset, time dependency of the projected data, and number of outliers of dense clusters.
 Specifically, it builds a moderation-effect multilevel Bayesian model for benchmarking the accuracy of various methods derived from the correlation of the above features.**

-**MIBCOVIS benchmarks the performance of six major linear, non-linear and neural network data reduction methods (DRMs): t-SNE, UMAP, PCA, Autoencoder (AE), SCVIS, and PHATE applied to visualize three different dynamic biological processes including the CyTOF EMT dataset, the scRNA-seq IPSC and spermatogenesis datasets.
-On the basis of the labeled set of the 3 datasets, MIBCOVIS provides an additional label set of datasets by using the machine learning approach of semi-supervised learning.**
+**MIBCOVIS benchmarks the performance of six major linear, non-linear and neural network data reduction methods (DRMs): t-SNE, UMAP, PCA, Autoencoder (AE), SCVIS, and PHATE applied to visualize four different dynamic biological processes including the CyTOF EMT dataset, the scRNA-seq IPSC, spermatogenesis datasets, and CODEX multiplex imaging (CMI) protein data.
+On the basis of the labeled set of the 4 datasets, MIBCOVIS provides an additional label set of datasets by using the machine learning approach of semi-supervised learning.**

 **MIBCOVIS also establishes an optimized Variational Contractive Autoencoder (oVAE) as an optimal benchmarking method when the user is uncertain about which visualization feature to optimize in dimension reduction of single cell data.**